 ACTG 431 Federal Income Tax - Corporations, Partnerships, Estates, & Trusts (3) An introduction to federal income taxation of business corporations.
 The course reviews the tax considerations relevant to the various life cycles of a corporation, from incorporation through liquidation.
-The course also introduces tax laws pertaining to flo-through entities such as S-corporations and partnerships and a review of tax laws as they apply to estates and trusts.
-Prerequisite: ACTG 430.
+The course also

 ACTG 440 Auditing I (3) In this course students are exposed to the philosophy and environment of the profession, with special attention focused on the nature and economic purpose of auditing and assurance services, professional standards, professional ethics and conduct, audit planning, internal control, and audit sampling and documentation.
-Prerequisite: ACTG 342, MATH 310 or MATH 315.
+Prerequisite: ACTG 342 and MATH 310 or MATH 315.